 Prior to his promotion to head coach of the Nevada women's golf program, Spencer spent the previous two seasons as an assistant coach for the both the men and women's golf programs at Nevada.
 In those two seasons, the men's Wolf Pack squad turned in 11 top-five finishes, including a pair of wins, sent an individual to the NCAA West Regionals each year and earned six individual all-conference selections.
 The women's Wolf Pack team finished in the top-five seven times and saw two players earn all-conference honors in those two years.

 Before his time in Reno, Spencer taught for three years as an instructor and club fitter at River Park Golf Center in Fresno, Calif., and competed professionally in 2006 and 2007 on the Canadian Tour.
 In 2006, he finished 39th on Order of Merit on the Canadian Tour and was ranked in the Official World Golf Rankings.

 Spencer graduated from Fresno State with a bachelor's degree in communications in 2005 and was a four-year letterwinner for the Bulldogs.
 He earned first-team all-conference honors in 2004 and a second-team selection in 2003.
 Spencer also garnered All-Southwest Region accolades after turning in nine top-20 finishes in 12 events his senior year.
 In addition to holding the position of team captain in 2003-04, he was active in the Big Heroes Little Heroes program and the Fellowship of Christian Athletes.
 After finishing his collegiate playing career, he served as an assistant coach at Fresno State during the 2004-05 season.

 Spencer graduated from Rocklin (Calif.)
 High School in 2000 and is a member of the United States Golf Association.
-He is married to the former, Tiffany Veerkamp, who also played golf for Fresno State, and together they have one daughter, Ellie.
+He is married to the former, Tiffany Veerkamp, who also played golf for Fresno State, and together they have three children, Ellie, Emma and Wagner.